Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 4. **Gold plated external ideas and over customization** - big customer asks and legal requirements from outside the organization are especially shiny even if nobody really wants them. <br/><br/>APIs are much looser and configuration much more complex than they should be because detailed analysis doesn't come top down.
-5. **Crappy project management** - Out of the box methodology and report heavy tools are frequently chosen by external trends and top-down choice.
+5. **Crappy project management and top-down assignments** - Out of the box methodology and report heavy tools are frequently chosen by external trends and top-down choice. <br/><br/>Modern code factories may self-organize story level assignment but rarely allow developers to choose projects even within the same organization.
 6. **Deadline theater and fake MVPs** - top-down projects have hard deadlines that are then usually pushed.
 Its more about taking the decision of being done away from developers. <br/><br/>MVP is the least work necessary to get further feedback but code factory MVPs are really about trying to push the decision-making onto customers.